 1. Laurier’s business degree co-op program is the largest in Canada

-Accredited by the Association to Advance Collegiate Schools of Business (AACSB) International, the Lazaridis School of Business and Economics combines an innovative, high-caliber in-class education with real-world experiences that prepares students for their careers outside of the classroom.
+Accredited by the Association to Advance Collegiate Schools of Business (AACSB) International, the Lazaridis School of Business and Economics combines an innovative, high-caliber in-class education with real-world experience that prepares students for their careers outside of the classroom.

-The ScaleUp Program at Laurier’s Lazaridis Institute for the Management of Technology Enterprises set out three years ago to assist growth-oriented companies from across Canada in building their network and scaling globally.
+The ScaleUp Program at Laurier’s Lazaridis Institute for the Management of Technology Enterprises set out seven years ago to assist growth-oriented companies from across Canada in building their network and scaling globally.

-3. Laurier’s incubator LaunchPad supports 30 high-potential ventures
+3. Laurier StartUp Lab supports high-potential ventures

 - The opportunity to specialize in an Entrepreneurship Concentration, a Social Entrepreneurship Option or a Community Engagement Option.